WoodHolz/MyCode_school/README.md

 XUPT_code_mycode

+## 2023/3/27

+join the gitclassroom of uCore comp

 ## 2023/3/25

-sad day failed on exam :-(
+sad day failed on exam :-( ; so let's learn rust

 ## 2023/3/20